Kim Kardashian West addresses Kanye West's mental health and asks for compassion - KTVZ

 Kim Kardashian West has shared a message about her husband Kanye West and mental health.

-In a post on Instagram Stories on Wednesday, Kardashian West acknowledged that West has been diagnosed with bipolar disorder and said it’s “incredibly complicated and painful” for many to understand.
+In an Instagram Stories post on Wednesday, Kardashian West acknowledged that West has been diagnosed with bipolar disorder and said it’s “incredibly complicated and painful” for many to understand.

 “As many of you know, Kanye has bi-polar disorder.
 Anyone who has this or has a loved one in their life who does, knows how incredibly complicated and painful it is to understand,’ she wrote.
 “I’ve never spoken publicly about how this has affected us at home because I am very protective of our children and Kanye’s right to privacy when it comes to his health.
 But today, I feel like I should comment on it because off the stigma and misconceptions about mental health.”